 Sure, the fine is large.
-The Timberwolves getting fined $3.5 million for an under-the-table agreement with Joe Smith is the only larger one I know of.
+The Timberwolves getting fined $3.5 million for an under-the-table agreement with Joe Smith and Donald Sterling getting fined $2.5 million for his racist comments are the only larger ones I know of.
 (There have been other $500,000 fines – Heat owner Micky Arison for tweets during the lockout, Vladimir Radmanovic for injuring his shoulder while snowboarding, the Knicks and Nuggets each for their brawl, Joe Dumars for leaking confidential league memos and, of course, Mark Cuban for criticizing officiating.)

 But that pales in comparison to the potential consequences the Lakers faced – losing draft picks and/or being prohibited from signing George.
 This fine will barely slow the operation.
 Other penalties could have.

 Lakers president Magic Johnson was presumed to be at fault, because he had gotten the Lakers fined for tampering before (while still holding a ceremonial front-office title) and because he went on television to wink at George.
 But it was actually general manager Rob Pelinka, a former agent, caught red-handed.
 If his efforts help lure George from the Thunder, it will have been worth it.

 The Buss family might miss the $500,000, but here’s the big story for everyone else: The Lakers are still in the thick of the Paul George sweepstakes and still have the picks they’d need to unload Luol Deng‘s and maybe Jordan Clarkson‘s contracts to clear cap space.